-At March 31, 2009, EPO owned approximately 74% of the limited partner interests of Duncan Energy Partners and 100% of us.
+At August 1, 2009, EPO owned approximately 58% of our limited partner interests and 100% of our general partner.
 EPO was the sponsor of the DEP I and DEP II dropdown transactions and owns varying interests (as Parent) in the DEP I and DEP II Midstream Businesses.
 For a description of EPO's noncontrolling interest in the income and net assets of the DEP I and DEP II Midstream Businesses, see Note 10.
 EPO may contribute or sell other equity interests or assets to us; however, EPO has no obligations or commitment to make such contributions or sales to us, nor do we have any obligation or commitments to accept such contributions or make such purchases.